dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /23 stack Reply /Brady Motion Reply.md

 ---

-## V. FRANKS HEARING REQUIRED – PEOPLE DID NOT CONTEST THE OMISSIONS
+## VI.
+FRANKS HEARING REQUIRED – PEOPLE DID NOT CONTEST THE OMISSIONS

 This Brady violation also crosses the **Franks threshold**: